 Responsible for planning, directing, and supervising the development and implementation of a long range Capital Improvement Program (CIP) for the City's facilities.
 Works with City departments to analyze projected needs, current conditions, and Capital replacement for City facilities and administers long and short range capital improvement programs to maintain or upgrade facilities.
 Establishes budgets and schedules for CIP projects.
 Interacts with other City departments, consultants, architects, and engineers.

 Capital Projects Coordinators

-Lisa Glover-Henderson, Steve Oschner, Jean Totti, Jay Lund, and David Hugglestone
+Lisa Glover-Henderson, Steve Oschner, Patrick Green, Jay Lund, and David Hugglestone

 Responsible for the coordination and monitoring of public sector facility capital project design including planning, organizing, evaluating, assigning, and supervising the design through completion.
 Coordinates all phases of the design with City departments, other agencies, and neighborhood groups.
 Coordinates the work of design consultants to assure compliance with project scope, budget, and schedule.
 Prepares and maintains detailed reports of project design and construction activities and conducts pre-bid meetings to establish project procurement and construction requirements.